zer0problem/zer0problem/_posts/2024-06-02-portals-with-light-propagation.markdown

 It can look something like this.
 ![simple_viewport_portal](/images/portals/simple_viewport_portal.png)

 This naive method uses a viewport for each portal.
 This can be optimized by sharing space on a viewport and using a viewport pool instead of one per portal if you have many portals.
 Another optimization would be to do something else that does not use extra viewports.
-That's is foreshadowing for later.
+That's foreshadowing for later.

 But for our goals, this is seamless enough for now, we can make a more optimized version later, for now let's continue.